Erica Garner Never Stopped Fighting

 Does Alyssa have memories of your father?

 Yeah.
-She talks about how he taught her to cross the street looking at traffic and looking at the red light My father was a math genius — he was very good with numbers.
+She talks about how he taught her to cross the street looking at traffic and looking at the red light.
+My father was a math genius — he was very good with numbers.
 So he would help her with her homework.
-She was going on five when he passed. but as she gets older I think some of the memories will be freed in her.
+She was going on five when he passed.
+But as she gets older, I think some of the memories will be freed in her.